Creamy lemon pasta, tossed with asparagus and shrimp, for an easy and delicious weeknight meal that’s ready in just 30 minutes!

 Instructions

 - Meanwhile, heat the cream, butter salt and pepper in a large skillet over low heat.
 Add the lemon zest, lemon juice and Parmesan and stir to combine.
-Add the (cooked, thawed) shrimp to the sauce.
+Add the thawed shrimp to the sauce.
+For cooked shrimp, heat just until warmed and then turn the heat off under the pan until the pasta is ready.
+For raw shrimp, simmer in the sauce until the shrimp is pink and cooked through.
 Keep warm over low heat until the pasta is done.

-- If draining pasta and asparagus, remove 1 cup of the pasta cooking water and set aside, otherwise, use tongs to transfer the pasta and asparagus to the skillet with the cream/shrimp mixture.
+- If draining pasta and asparagus, remove 1 cup of the pasta cooking water and set aside before draining, otherwise, use tongs to transfer the pasta and asparagus to the skillet with the cream/shrimp mixture.
 Add 1/4 cup of the pasta cooking liquid and cook over medium-low heat, tossing well, until well coated and the shrimp is warmed through.
-Taste and add more salt, pepper and additional lemon juice, as needed.
+Taste and add more salt, pepper, additional lemon juice and/or additional pasta cooking water, as needed.

 - Serve garnished with lemon slices, additional Parmesan cheese and pea shoots, if desired.